janraj/Networking/sftp/README.md

-# SFTP Micro Service on Kubernetes
+# **SFTP Micro Service on Kubernetes**

 Secure File Transfer Protocol (SSH File Transfer Protocol) is a network protocol that provides file access, file transfer, and file management over any reliable data stream.Compared to the SCP protocol, which only allows file transfers, the SFTP protocol allows for a range of operations on remote files which make it more like a remote file system protocol.
 An SFTP client's extra capabilities include resuming interrupted transfers, directory listings, and remote file removal.

-## Who should read this?
+## **Who should read this?**

 1. If you want to setup  an SFTP server on a kubernetes and want to expose for pulling the logs or stats of other application logs/data.
-2. If you want to see which external load balncer best fit for your sftp application for your kubernetes enviornment.
+2. If you want to see which external load balncer best fit for your SFTP application for your kubernetes enviornment.
 3. If you want to use SFTP micro service to run on your kubernetes.
-4. If you dont know how to setup and share volume mount to your sftp server.
+4. If you dont know how to setup and share volume mount to your SFTP server.

-## This Section contains
+## **This Section contains**

-1. Deploy a sftp micro service on a kubernetes cluster
+1. Deploy a SFTP service on a kubernetes cluster
-2. Using Citrix VPX as Ingress Device
+2. Citrix ADC as Ingress Device
 3. Access the sftp application.
 4. Verify using VPX stats.
 5. Why Citrix ADC is better choice for exposing the SFTP service ?

-## Deploy sftp micro service on a kubernetes cluster
+## **Deploy SFTP micro service**

 As a first setp we are going to dploy the SFTP micro service on kubernetes.
 Please refer [here](/sftp.yaml) to see the SFTP application yaml.
 SFTP yaml contains service and deployment kinds which runs on namespace called ```sftp```.
 Service is exposed on port 22.
 Deployment section contains an ```arg``` field which is used for setting up username and password.
 We can even securly set password for SFTP container by using ```env PASSWORD```.